-The SEB may designate limited availability option packages as inappropriate for the Street Category even though the base car is eligible for Street.
+The SEB may limit or offer separate classing for option packages within the Street Category even though the base car is eligible for Street.
 Such exclusions will be included in Appendix A (Automobile Classes).

 3.5 MUFFLERS

 Adequate mufflers are required for Solo® events.
 The criterion of "adequacy" is not what the exhaust system consists of, but the sound level.
 Any car deemed by the Event Chairman or his designated representative to be excessively loud shall not compete without acceptable modifications installed on the car.